IgnaceMenace/server/README.md

 # Road Map
 - Find a way to decrypt hard drive automatically or at distance when fedora does a reboot after update
-- Setup other usefull services (GitLab, Bitwarden, language tool)
+- Setup other usefull services (GitLab, Bitwarden, language tool, synapse, adguard)